deliever42/djs-application-commands/README.md

-# Discord.JS New Discord Application Commands
+# Discord.JS Discord Application Commands

 ### A module for Discord's new application commands, it can be used with Discord.JS